joshua-groover/weather_predictions/README.md

 This repository contains a proof of concept weather pressure Seasonal Autoregressive Integrated Moving Average (SARIMA) model.

-See the jupyter notebook for a thorough walkthrough of how I build the model and forecasted with it.
+See the jupyter notebook for a thorough walkthrough of how I built the model and forecasted with it.

 Some of the sources/code used: